gmarland/mercer/README.md

 Download the mercer.js library in this repository.

-Once you have this libraries you need to include them on the page is going to use Mercer.
+Once you have these libraries you need to include them on the page using Mercer.

 ```html
 <script src="js/three.min.js"></script>